State Management

 The state rollback feature allows you to easily rollback to a previous state file in the event of an error or corrupt file.
 This will not update or change your resources unless a new Terraform run is executed and a change is detected.
 The rollback option can be found on the page of the old state file:

 data source as shown in this example.
+When using the datasource, it will only read outputs, not the entire state file.

 data "terraform_remote_state" "state-1" {